A New Rule Means Some People With Wheelchairs Can't Fly On American Airlines

 In 2018, the federal government started requiring an airline to report every time it damaged or lost a wheelchair.
 It turned out that was happening about 25 to 30 times a day — at least, before air travel fell during the coronavirus.

 American Airlines has often had one of the worst rankings on those lists of airlines that damage or lose wheelchairs.
-In the most recent report from the Department of Transportation, for the month of July, American Airlines mishandled 1.95 percent of the wheelchairs and scooters it carried, ranking 16th of 17 airlines and only ahead of Spirit Air, which mishandled 3.57 percent.
+In the most recent report from the Department of Transportation, for July, American mishandled 1.95% of the wheelchairs and scooters it carried, ranking 16th of 17 airlines and only ahead of Spirit Airlines, which mishandled 3.57%.

-Stacy Day, a spokesperson for American Airlines, told NPR that the new rule, which bars wheelchairs that weigh more than 300 pounds from the smaller regional jets, was a safety issue--to meet the cargo requirements of the aircraft.
+Stacy Day, a spokesperson for American Airlines, told NPR that the new rule, which bars wheelchairs that weigh more than 300 pounds from the smaller regional jets, was a safety issue — to meet the cargo requirements of the aircraft.
 "We do everything we can to safely accommodate mobility devices across our operation," the spokesperson wrote.
 "Each aircraft type has specific cargo floor weight and door dimension restrictions that are established by the aircraft manufacturer."

 To Morris, that didn't make sense.